New Faculty Research Development Award

 Full details of the NFRD program are outlined below.
 A crucial aspect to the success of this program is mentoring.
 Applicants should work with their center director, department chair or dean to select a faculty mentor.
 Mentors will guide applicants in developing their research program and assist in planning and preparing their proposal.
 Ideally, mentors will be faculty in a related research area with experience and success in obtaining external funding and support.

 Awards are managed by the KU Office of Research.
-The NFRD program is an internal award, rather than a corporate/federal grant and, as such, expenditures must follow state guidelines.
 Funds may be used for supplies, equipment, travel and salary for graduate and undergraduate student assistants (PhD students whose salary is funded by an NFRD award may be eligible for KU tuition assistance).
+Up to 1 biweek of salary for the PI and/or research staff may be requested.
 It is not necessary to apply for the maximum award size; make a case for what you need.
-Expenditures must also comply with all university and state purchasing and travel rules and procedures.
+Expenditures must also comply with all university travel rules and procedures.

 Contact